Cannabis Made Clear

 Cannabis can be consumed in many ways, each with its own pros and cons.
 Discover how consuming cannabis orally affects the way it works in your body.

-Not to be confused with ingesting edibles, consuming cannabis orally means absorbing the plant’s cannabinoids through the mucous membranes in your mouth, specifically under your tongue (sublingually) or in your cheek (buccally).
+Not to be confused with ingesting edibles, consuming cannabis orally means absorbing the plant’s cannabinoids through the mucous membranes in your mouth.
 Oral consumption influences the way your body interacts with cannabis, so read on to learn how much you should consume, the timing of effects and ways to reduce the risks.

 Oral Absorption